softarc-consulting/sheriff/docs/docs/dependency-rules.md

 ## Automatic Tagging

-Initially, you don't need to assign tags to modules manually.

-Any module that remains untagged is automatically assigned the `noTag` tag.
+Sheriff automatically detects modules and assigns the `noTag` tag to them.

-All files that are not part of a specific module are assigned to the `root` module and therefore receive the `root` tag.
+It assigns all files that aren't part of a module to the `root` module.
+The root module gets the `root` tag.

-However, it is essential to set up the dependency rules.
-Specifically, you must allow the [`root` tag](#the-root-tag) ( i.e., the root module) to access all other untagged modules.
+It's essential to set up the dependency rules.
+Specifically, the [`root` tag](#the-root-tag) (i.e., the root module) needs to access all modules tagged with `noTag`.

-This configuration is done by setting the `depRules` in the _sheriff.config.ts_ file.
-The `depRules` is an object literal where each key represents the from tag and its value specifies the tags it can access.
+The `depRules` property in the _sheriff.config.ts_ file defines the dependency rules.
+This property is an object literal where each key represents the tag of a module that wants to access another module.
+Its value specifies the tags it can access.

-Initially, all modules can access each other.
-As a result, every `noTag` module can access other `noTag` modules as well as those tagged with `root`.
+Initially, all modules can access each other, meaning that every `noTag` module can access other `noTag` modules.

-If you use the [CLI](./cli) to initialize Sheriff for the first time, this configuration will be set up automatically.
+The initial configuration from the [CLI](./cli) includes this setup.

-Here's an example configuration in _sheriff.config.ts_:
+Here’s an example configuration in `sheriff.config.ts`:

 ```typescript
 import { SheriffConfig } from '@softarc/sheriff-core';